Medium-Large, Burnt/Charred Bubbles Form on an Otherwise Pale/Under-Browned Crust

-Note that this page discusses black “leoparding” spots, with the rest of the crust under-browned, as shown above.
+Note: This page discusses black “leoparding” spots, with the rest of the crust under-browned, as shown above.
 If experiencing aggressive burnt bubbles over a properly browned crust, see: Medium-Large, Burnt/Charred Bubbles Form on an Otherwise Properly Browned Crust.

 This page is part of PizzaBlab’s Pizza Making Troubleshooting Guide.
 It provides a practical overview of the most common causes for this problem, each with a brief explanation, actionable solution, and links to related articles for deeper understanding.